Phorteus/shadepad/README.md

 # Shadepad

-A small Electron + React drawing app with fixed Gartic-like brush sizes, 10% opacity steps, eyedropper, project save/load, and PNG export.
+A small Electron + React drawing app with fixed brush sizes, 10% opacity steps, eyedropper, project save/load, PNG export, and a unique movable mask system for isolating parts of the canvas and reference image while drawing.

 ## Run in dev mode